isabellaflores/vamos/README.md

 You can get some free Nano for running the sample overlays by using a [Nano faucet](https://hub.nano.org/i/faucets/215).

+Vamos is great for streamers!
+With a two-machine installation, there is zero chance of accidentally streaming your use of an overlay.

 # Two-Machine Installation

 While it is entirely possible to install everything on a single machine, it is not recommended installing